+What is Disneyland MaxPass?
 While Disney MaxPass is hard to explain, it’s actually pretty easy to use.
-This post outlines the basics of what you need to know, followed by more advanced tips, so you can maximize your investment in this service.
+This post outlines the basics of what you need to know, followed by more advanced tips.
+Our MaxPass tips help maximize your investment in this service.
 We've tried to answer common questions and have played around with Disney MaxPass to see what works, what doesn’t and — most importantly — how to conserve cell phone battery in the park!

-The price for Disney MaxPass is $20 per person, per ticket, per day.
+The Disneyland MaxPass price is $20 per person, per ticket, per day.
 (Be sure to get a hop on your discount Disneyland tickets by purchasing through Undercover Tourist!
-As a bonus, you can now purchase discount Disneyland Base and Park Hopper tickets with MaxPass from your favorite frogs too!)
+As a bonus, you can now purchase discount Disneyland Base and Park Hopper tickets with Disney MaxPass from your favorite frogs too!)
 Guests can purchase Disney MaxPass as an add-on through the Disneyland mobile app once they enter either theme park.
-Annual passholders may purchase just a day through the app after entering the park, or purchase an annual plan for $125 that expires when their current pass expires (there is no prorating if you buy mid-year, so it’s best to buy MaxPass when you renew).
 All guests still have the option to scan their park tickets at individual FASTPASS attractions at no additional charge.

 Using Disney MaxPass in the Parks